-- Ireland has set road traffic victim targets as well as SPI targets for road safety. - Safety impact assessment, road safety audits and inspections, as well as high risk site treatment are obligatory in Ireland - Most driving licences thresholds are lower in Ireland than in the EU on average.
+- Ireland has set road traffic victim targets as well as SPI targets for road safety. - Safety impact assessment, road safety audits and inspections, as well as high risk site treatment are obligatory in Ireland - Driving licences thresholds for passenger cars are lower in Ireland than in the EU on average.

-The vehicle fleet in Ireland has a higher occupant protection score than the EU average.
+The vehicle fleet in Ireland is much newer and has a higher occupant protection score than the EU average.